unman/3isec-tor/README.md

 access with different stream isolation settings:

 * Port 9050 - Isolates by SOCKS Auth and client address only
-              Each AppVM gets its own circuit, and each app using a unique SOCKS user/pass gets its own circuit
+              Each qube gets its own circuit, and each app using a unique SOCKS user/pass gets its own circuit
-* Port 9049 - Isolates client + estination port, address, and by SOCKS Auth Same as default settings listed above, but additionally traffic is isolated based on destination port and destination address.
+* Port 9049 - Isolates client + destination port, address, and by SOCKS Auth Same as default settings listed above, but additionally traffic is isolated based on destination port and destination address.